kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

     3. **Delete Icon**: This icon allows the user to delete the data of the row

-    4. **Rows per page**: This is a dropdown for choosing the number of row to display in the table.
+    4. **Rows per page**: This is a dropdown for choosing the number of rows to display in the table.

     5. **Adult Males**: Enter the count of adult males.